kinsleykajiva/Janus-gateway-landlord-JavaFx-app/README.md

 - Access Config to Sever Dynamically [pending]

 ### Please note that this application is still in development mode,hence the code is still abit messy .

+# Configs:
+- Set Janus Server Address on JANUS_SERVER_BASE_URL.java ,obviously thats where the  [Janus-gateway-landlord-Web-app](https://github.com/kinsleykajiva/Janus-gateway-landlord-Web-app) is also hosted .

 ## Build
 Environment: JDK  17+ , yes you  can try to use JDK 10 or higher and openFX SDK.